HOME · Biodiversity

 On the lion’s front paws are toes with claws that act as thumbs called the dewclaw.
 Lions keep their claws sharp by scratching trees.
 They also use these sharp claws to climb trees to seek shade.
 Also, lions keep their claws sheathed under fur while they rest and sleep.

 Lions have big mouths, not because they talk or roar too much.
-But that is almost a foot because they can spread their jaws up to 28 cm wide.
-Their large mouth houses three types of teeth: incisors, canines, and carnassials.
+Their mouths are almost a foot wide because they can spread their jaws up to 28 cm wide.
+Their large mouths house three types of teeth: incisors, canines, and carnassials.
 The canines are the most prominent and can be as long as 7 cm.

-The big cat known as the mountain lion is a new world cat species that belongs to the subfamily puma.
+The mountain lion, also known as the cougar, catamount, or panther, is a new world cat species that belongs to the subfamily puma.
 It is not a lion at all.
-The animal is also known as a cougar, catamount, or panther.
-The mountain lion is native to America and ranges from Alaska to Chile and Southern Argentina.
+The mountain lion is native to America and ranges from Alaska to Chile and southern Argentina.

-Lion captors have mated lions with other big cats like tigers and leopards in captivity.
+Lion captors have mated lions with other big cats, such as tigers and leopards, in captivity.
 The offspring of a lion and a tigress is a liger, while the offspring of a tiger and a lioness is called a tigon.
 A leopon is the offspring of a lion and a leopard.

 lion roar